wp-plugins/photos-box/readme.txt

 Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Photos Box is an advanced plugin with a list of options for gallery.
+Photo Box is an advanced plugin with a list of options for gallery.
 Support popup image in gallery, slideshow popup.
 == Description ==
 = The plugin allows displaying galleries within the following views: =
 * Popup